Easy Conditioning far beyond Gaussian: Stability by conditioning

-\item \textbf{Student $t$-distribution}: Another example is the family of multivariate Student t-distributions, which is a generalization for multivariate normal distributions allowing for heavier tails.
+\item \textbf{Student $t$-distribution}: Another example is the family of multivariate Student t-distributions.
 Unlike the multivariate Gaussian distribution, it can model tail dependencies and it includes an additional “degrees of freedom” parameter, which controls the shape of the distribution, with higher values leading to distributions that resemble the multivariate Gaussian, while lower values result in heavier tails.

 It is defined as a scaled mixture of Gaussian distributions.
 In particular, if $\textbf{Y} \sim \mathcal{N}_{d}(0,\Sigma)$ and $u\sim \chi^{2}_{\nu}$ are independent then $ \textbf{X} = \frac{\textbf{Y}}{\sqrt{\frac{u}{\nu}}} + \mu$ is such that $\textbf{X} \sim t_{d}(\mu,\Sigma,\nu)$, where $\chi^{2}_{\nu}$ represents a chi-square distribution with $\nu$ degrees of freedom.
 We say that $\textbf{X}$ follows a multivariate $t$-distribution with mean $\mu$, covariance matrix $\Sigma$ and $\nu$ degrees of freedom.